كم كلمة في اللغة الايطالية

 • Lemma-based counts: Instead of counting every inflected form, this method only counts the lemma (dictionary form) of each word.
 This significantly reduces the number, offering a more concise representation of the vocabulary's core elements.
 This approach is often preferred for linguistic research.

-• Active vs. Passive Vocabulary: It's important to distinguish between active and passive vocabulary.
+• Active vs. Passive Vocabulary: make sure to distinguish between active and passive vocabulary.
 Active vocabulary refers to the words a person regularly uses in speaking and writing.
 Passive vocabulary comprises words a person understands but doesn't actively employ.
-The passive vocabulary of a native Italian speaker is significantly larger than their active vocabulary.
+The passive vocabulary of a native Italian speaker is significantly larger than their active vocabulary It's one of those things that adds up.
+Which is the point..

 Factors Contributing to the Richness of the Italian Lexicon